realadammatthew/humbleberger/src/copy/could-yeshua-be-the-messiah.md

-# Is Yeshua the Messiah Foretold in the Hebrew Bible?
+# Could Yeshua Be The Messiah Prophesied In The Hebrew Bible?

 ## A Bold Call to Truth for Our Jewish Brothers and Sisters